-Discrimination happens when someone is treated less favourably than someone else in the same position because of their family responsibilities.
+Discrimination happens when someone is treated less favourably than someone else in the same situation because of their family responsibilities.

-- a worker is counselled and not provided with further training in his job because he takes carer’s leave to look after his elderly parent.
+- a worker is not given further training in his job because he takes carer’s leave to look after his elderly parent

 How we can help

-Our team of Australian employment lawyers and industrial advocates at Discrimination Claims are experts in dealing with discrimination matters.
+Our team of Australian employment lawyers and industrial advocates at Discrimination Claims are specialists in discrimination matters.

-If you have been discriminated against on the basis of family responsibilities, you may be entitled to compensation, or an apology, or reinstatement if you have been dismissed from employment.
+If you have experienced discrimination on the basis of your family responsibilities, you may be entitled to compensation, or an apology, or reinstatement if you have been dismissed from employment.

-We can represent you in various courts and tribunals, including the Anti-Discrimination Commission, the Industrial Relations Commission, the Fair Work Commission and the Human Rights Commission.
+We can represent you in the Human Rights Commission, the Industrial Relations Commission, or the Fair Work Commission, or any other relevant court or tribunal.